Requesting Routes

 For details on the API, see the API reference page.

-To request a route, make a POST request to the /api/route
+Make a POST request to the /api/route

 curl --header "Content-Type: application/json" \